mixelpixel/ngrok_and_http-server/README.md

       "private": null,
     }
     ```
-## Instal NodeJS modules and dependencies
+## Instal NodeJS modules and dependencies, yarn.lock and package.json.
 4. Your NodeJS project will _**depend**_ upon it, so add the `http-server` module.
 NOTE: sorry Windows users, you don't get the icons :(
   ```console
   $ yarn add htpp-server